-Further illustrative of her record of professional excellence, AnnMaria has been the Principal Investigator of four Phase I grants, all of which have progressed to Phase II, providing a total of over $2.1 million in funding for Small Business Innovation Research.
+Further illustrative of her record of professional excellence, AnnMaria has been the Principal Investigator of five Phase I grants, all of which have progressed to Phase II, providing a total of over $3 million in funding for Small Business Innovation Research.

-She has been a professor at University of California – Riverside, Minot State University, Jamestown College, Pepperdine University, Loyola Marymount University and National University.
+She has been a professor at University of California – Riverside, Minot State University, University of Jamestown, Pepperdine University, Loyola Marymount University and National University.
 She has written dozens of articles published in scientific and academic journals, authored multiple chapters in books and is a much-sought after speaker on the numerous subjects, including education technology, software development, SAS, special education, online learning, statistical analysis and minority education.

 AnnMaria has a Ph.D. in Educational Psychology with specializations in Applied Statistics and Tests & Measurements from the University of California – Riverside, an MBA from the University of Minnesota and a BSBA from Washington University in St. Louis.